Fixed Rates vs. Variable Rates: What’s The Difference?

 What is a fixed rate?

-- Protection from sudden market fluctuations;
+- Protection from sudden market fluctuations

 - Easy to budget your repayments and set long-term financial goals.

-Like all loan types, fixed rate loans have their downsides too.
+Fixed-rate loans have their downsides too.
 These include:

-- Little freedom and choice;
+- Less freedom and choice

 What is a variable rate?